mysrejourney/mkdocs/docs/terraform/work_terraform.md

 ![terraform_lifecycle_rules.png](../assets/terraform_lifecycle_rules.png)

-<mark>It is better NOT to use `create_before_destroy = true` lifecycle rule for local file
+<mark>It is better NOT to use `create_before_destroy = true` lifecycle rule for a local file
 because the rule will create the local file first and the same file to be destroyed during the recreate operation.</mark>

 **Data Sources**

-If you want to read the data from any file which are in your current configuration directory, but not created/maintained by terraform.
+If you want to read the data from any file that is in your current configuration directory, but not created/maintained by terraform.
 In that case, you can use that file as a data resource.

 ```